FOOD 2030 conference: Green and Resilient Food Systems

 HealthGrain Forum workshop

-The HealthGrain Forum workshop in April 2023 promises to be an engaging and lively event!
+The HealthGrain Forum workshop in April 2023 was an engaging and lively event!

-Join us on Wednesday, the 26th of April for a visit at Puratos facilities in Groot-Bijgaarden (starting from 09:00 CEST), an afternoon workshop with presentations on the EU project InnoFoodAfrica results, the HGF General Assembly meeting, and a networking dinner in Brussels.
+On Wednesday, the 26th of April, a visit was organised at Puratos facilities in Groot-Bijgaarden (starting from 09:00 CEST), including an afternoon workshop with presentations on the EU project InnoFoodAfrica results, the HGF General Assembly meeting, and a networking dinner in Brussels.

-On Thursday, the 27th of April (9:00-13:00 CEST), a workshop at KU Leuven Arenberg Castle Auditorium will take place in collaboration with the EU research project HealthFerm focusing on the state of the art of fermentation processes in relation to sensory quality, food safety and shelf life.
+On Thursday, the 27th of April (9:00-13:00 CEST), a workshop at KU Leuven Arenberg Castle Auditorium took place in collaboration with the EU research project HealthFerm focusing on the state of the art of fermentation processes in relation to sensory quality, food safety and shelf life.

 ==> Discover the final programme here!